Diodotus I: Coinage

 Towards the end of this series, a small wreath appears on the reverse to the left of Zeus.
 The wreath was a Greek symbol of victory.
-Frank Holt suggests that it commemorated a victory over the Parthians and that this victory was also the source of Diodotus' epithet soter (savour).
+Frank Holt suggests that it commemorated a victory over the Parthians and that this victory was also the source of Diodotus's epithet soter (savour).
 Other Hellenistic kings, such as Antiochus I Soter and Attalus I Soter of Pergamum took this title to commemorate victories over existential barbarian threats.
 Diodotus may have done the same.
 This may further have been the occasion of Diodotus I's assumption of the royal title of king (basileus)—as a similar victory was for Attalus I.

 The date at which this coinage began is not clear.
 Frank Holt suggests it was around 250 BC.
 The coinage seems to have been minted simultaneously at two mints—one with a more aged portrait ('Series A') and the other with a younger portrait ('Series C and E').
 The mint of 'Series A & C' is generally identified with the Ai-Khanoum/Bactra mint, that of 'Series E' has not been localised.
 Holt proposes that the younger portrait depicts Diodotus II, perhaps junior co-regent with Diodotus I. After a break, both mints produce coins with the younger portrait and with the legend now reading ΔΙΟΔΟΤΟΥ ('Of Diodotus', Series D and F).
 Holt suggests that this break marks the death of Diodotus I and accession of Diodotus II.

 A few tetradrachm coins depicting Diodotus I in a more 'idealising' guise were issued late in Diodotus II's reign ('Series B').
 Diodotus appears also on coins struck in his memory by the later Graeco-Bactrian kings Agathocles and Antimachus.
 These coins imitate the original design of the tetradrachms issued by Diodotus I, but with a legend on the obverse identifying the king as ΔΙΟΔΟΤΟΥ ΣΩΤΗΡΟΣ ('Of Diodotus Soter').

 Diodotus also issued a bronze coinage ('Series G').
 This coinage consisted of two denominations: a 'double' (c.
 8.4 grammes, 20-24 millimetres in diameter) and a 'single' (4.2 g, 14–18 mm)—possibly worth 1/48 of a silver drachm.
 All denominations bore the head of Hermes wearing a petasus hat on the obverse, and two caducei (winged staffs, an attribute of Hermes) crossing one another on the reverse, with a legend reading ΒΑΣΙΛΕΩΣ ΑΝΤΙΟΧΟΥ ('Of King Antiochus').
 There is a similar break to the silver and gold coins, after which the bronzes are issued with the legend ΔΙΟΔΟΤΟΥ ('Of Diodotus', 'Series H').
 These bronze coins were found in very large numbers in the excavations of Ai-Khanoum.